-I currently teach graduate level courses in development microeconomics (AEM 7620/ECON 7660 and AEM 7650/ECON 7650) and an undergraduate writing-in-the-majors course, Contemporary Controversies in the Global Economy (AEM 2000).
-Previously, I have taught undergraduate econometrics, international economics, poverty reduction policy courses, as well as graduate business statistics, development economics, food systems and poverty reduction, and international economics.
+I currently teach graduate level courses in development microeconomics (AEM 7650/ECON 7650) and an undergraduate writing-in-the-majors course, Contemporary Controversies in the Global Economy (AEM 2000).
+Previously, I have taught undergraduate econometrics, international economics, poverty reduction policy and macroeconomics courses, as well as graduate business statistics, development economics, food systems and poverty reduction, and international economics.

 From 2001-2008 I co-directed the Rockefeller Foundation-funded African Food Security and Natural Resources Management program, which trained 10 natural and social science Ph.D. students from eastern and southern Africa in two cohorts.
 From 2009-2013 I directed a National Science Foundation IGERT-funded interdisciplinary Ph.D. training program on Food Systems and Poverty Reduction that coupled interdisciplinary courses to supplement students’ core disciplinary training with 4-8 months of field-based research in rural east Africa.
 Cumulatively, we trained 27 very talented Ph.D. students.
 See The Food System and Poverty Reduction IGERT for more details.